Maria Znamenska

 The field of ophthalmology must be fully prepared to meet the huge and growing demand for surgical procedures and therapeutic intravitreal injections.
 This brings us to the fact that the field of optometry, in turn, must be ready to manage the ever-increasing demand for medical ophthalmic services.

-The roles of OD and MD are changing as with the advent of electronic healthcare, ophthalmologists are already spending more time on the computer instead of providing proper patient care.
-The ability to use innovative technologies, digital thought processes and critical thinking will create new opportunities in eye care as optometrists are moving further towards ‘data analysis’ and away from ‘data collection’.
+The roles of OD and MD are changing.
+With the advent of electronic healthcare, ophthalmologists are already spending more time on the computer than providing proper patient care.
+The ability to use innovative technology as well as in ophthalmology, digital thought processes, and critical thinking will create new opportunities in eye care as optometrists move further towards ‘data analysis’ and away from ‘data collection.’
 OD specialists must ensure that they are properly trained in new technology in optometry and its advances to enhance, not inhibit, the quality of patient care.

 It is also worth mentioning that despite the speed of new technology in optometry, the human relationship between patient and doctor remains the most powerful tool.
 To properly care for patients, ODs will need more than clinical skills, knowledge, or the latest technological advances.
 Patients need thoughtful, professional, kind, trusting, understanding, and caring optometrists.

-As technology advances, there will also be changes in optometry education.
+As technology for the eye care advances, its education will also change.
 There may be more need for data analysis, less need for data collection, and an increased need for interpersonal skills (such as empathy, compassion, and bedside manner).

 OCT has become an important diagnostic tool for the detection and treatment of various eye diseases, such as glaucoma, macular degeneration, and diabetic retinopathy.
-The ability of OCT to obtain high-resolution cross-sectional images of the retina and optic nerve will broaden the horizons of optometry technology and help optometrists detect and track changes in ocular structures that may not be visible during the normal eye examination.
+Its ability to obtain high-resolution cross-sectional images of the retina and optic nerve will broaden the horizons of technology and help optometrists detect and track changes in ocular structures that may not be visible during normal eye examination.

-Here are some ways in which optometrists will benefit from implementing OCT in their practice:
+Here are some ways in which practitioners will benefit from implementing technology in the eye care:

-• Improved diagnosis.
-OCT provides highly detailed images of the structures of the eye, allowing ODs to detect and diagnose eye conditions much earlier than with traditional methods.
+- Improved diagnosis.
+OCT provides highly detailed images of the eye’s structures, allowing ODs to detect and diagnose eye conditions much earlier than with traditional methods.
 In fact, OCT is also called an optical retinal biopsy.
 This method makes it possible to examine 18 zones of the retina and detect minor or rare pathologies.
 This enables optometrists to provide timely treatment and prevent further damage to the eye.

-• Better management of eye diseases.
+- Better management of eye diseases is the future of optometry.
 OCT allows optometrists to monitor the progression of eye diseases such as glaucoma, ARMD, and diabetic retinopathy by taking detailed retinal images.
 It helps to determine the severity and stage of the disease, compare images after examination with documented results, and track disease progression.
 Moreover, with OCT examinations, ODs can also monitor the same patient to choose the most accurate diagnosis.

-• Increased revenue.
-Offering OCT in their practice can provide optometrists with an additional revenue stream, as they can charge for the procedure and use it to attract new patients.
+- Increased revenue.
+Optometrists who offer OCT in their practices can generate an additional revenue stream by charging for the procedure and using it to attract new patients.

 According to a survey conducted by the American Optometrists Association, nearly 70% of optometrists reported an increase in patient requests for myopia treatment in the last two years.
 Myopia is a rapidly growing problem worldwide.
 Only in the USA, it is predicted that by 2050 the number of patients will increase to 49.8%.
 As unfortunate as it may be, such a global epidemic of myopia will undoubtedly create an opportunity to expand the practice of specialized treatment.

-Overall, the future of myopia management in optometry is likely to involve a personalized, multi-faceted approach that combines various strategies to reduce the progression of myopia and improve vision.
+Overall, the future of myopia management with new technology in optometry will likely involve a personalized, multi-faceted approach that combines various strategies to reduce the progression of myopia and improve vision.

 Game-changing contact lenses

 It is predicted that in the near future, lenses will be able to monitor intraocular pressure, detect glaucoma, and even create images of retinal vessels for early detection of hypertension, stroke, and diabetes.
-For patients with diabetes, these lenses would be incredibly useful because of the measurement of blood glucose levels.
+For patients with diabetes, these lenses would be incredibly useful because they measure blood glucose levels.
 Some companies, like Google, have already dedicated years to creating such lenses.
 Nowadays, scientists are even working on lenses that change color to alert about changes in glucose levels.

-However, according to Advanced Intelligent Systems, one of the limitations of these lenses to date is that they can typically only detect one biomarker in the eye, such as glucose or lactic acid.
+However, according to Advanced Intelligent Systems, one limitation of these lenses to date is that they can typically only detect one biomarker in the eye, such as glucose or lactic acid.
 Lenses capable of detecting multiple chemical components are predicted to be developed in the future.

 Summing up